Jatyr Eduardo Schall

-Jatyr Eduardo Schall, commonly known as Jatyr Schall, or simply as Jatyr (born October 18, 1938 in São Paulo) is a former Brazilian professional basketball player.
+Jatyr Eduardo Schall (born 18 October 1938 in São Paulo), commonly known as Jatyr Schall, or simply as Jatyr, is a former Brazilian professional basketball player.

 National team career

 With the senior Brazilian national basketball team, Jatyr won bronze medals at the 1960 Summer Olympic Games, and the 1964 Summer Olympic Games.
 He also won gold medals at the 1959 FIBA World Championship and 1963 FIBA World Championship, and a bronze medal at the 1967 FIBA World Championship.